vacay/docs/README.md

 * pro attribution of content
 * pro open data & source
 * anti technologically replaceable intermediaries

-### Under the hood
-* Vacay uses [audio fingerprints](http://en.wikipedia.org/wiki/Acoustic_fingerprint) to consolidate music sources and services - so that when you play a song - we choose the highest quality stream available online from all of the sources we monitor.

 ### Contributing
 vacay is a personal project/hobby.
 Many of its features are half-baked and the UX needs a lot of work.
 I will continue to maintain and work on it as a side project.
 If you want to help realize its full potential there are many ways to get involved, mainly: